sethidhruv188/AI_Attendance_System/README.md

 - Multi-Day Support: Capable of storing attendance data for multiple days in the same CSV file, ensuring that previous data is preserved and not overridden.

 ## **How It Works**
-- Database Initialization: The system initializes a MySQL database to store facial encodings and individual identities.
+- <u> Database Initialization </u>: The system initializes a MySQL database to store facial encodings and individual identities.

 - Encoding Complete: Facial encodings are extracted from images stored in a designated folder and stored in the database.